milaeva/fe-lesson-1-practice-form/README.md

   - color
   - date

-Also form should has textarea ans select elements.
+Also form should has textarea and select elements.

 Every field should has label which focus the input by click.
 Every field should has name attribute.